crozone/ReedSolomonCCSDS/README.md

 The conventional polynomial form is used, which differs from the strict CCSDS specification which uses a dual-basis polynomial form.

+A summary of the CCSDS standard [can be found at their website.](https://public.ccsds.org/pubs/130x1g2.pdf) (Page 5-1)

 # Attribution
 Based on code by Phil Karn, KA9Q, 2002, used under the terms of the GNU General Public License (GPL).